tituskaswii/dentalbeeAI/README.md

 ### Conclusion

 That's it!
-You should now have your Dockerized project running locally.
-You can scale, modify configurations, and test your application locally before deploying it to production.
-Using Docker ensures that the environment is consistent across different setups, making it easier to collaborate and manage dependencies.
+You should now have the Dockerized Notes Management app running locally.

 ---